PaulRosenthal/Coastal-Florida-Climate-Changes/communities/pensacola-beach.md

 ---
 layout: default
 title: Pensacola Beach
-description: How Sea Levels Impact Pensacola Beach
+tagline: How Sea Levels Impact Pensacola Beach
+description: See how changing sea levels impact Pensacola Beach and what its future holds.
 ---

 ## Detailed Forecasts and Local Information